finos/rune-dsl/documentation/expressions.rst

 If these contains operator is passed an expression that has single cardinality that expression is treated as a list containing the single element or an empty list if the element is null.

 The grammar enforces that the argument for count has multiple cardinality.

-If one or more arguments for the other comparison operators is multiple cardinality then the semantics are
+For all other comparison operators, if either left or right expression has multiple cardinality then the semantics are

 * ``=``
     * if both arguments are lists then the lists must contain elements that are ``=`` and in the same order.
-    * if the one argument is a list and the other is single then every element in the list must ``==`` the single value
+    * if the one argument is a list and the other is single then every element in the list must ``=`` the single value
 * ``<>``
-    * if both arguments are lists then then true is returned if the lists have different length or and element is ``<>`` to the corresonding element
+    * if both arguments are lists then then true is returned if the lists have different length or every element is ``<>`` to the corresonding element
     * if one argument is a list then true is returned if any element ``<>`` the single element
 * ``>`` etc
-    * If both arguments are lists then every argument int he first list must be ``>`` the argument in the corresponding posistion int he second list
+    * if both arguments are lists then every argument in the first list must be ``>`` the argument in the corresponding posistion in the second list
-    * is one argument is single then every element in the list must be ``>`` that single value
+    * if one argument is single then every element in the list must be ``>`` that single value

 An expression that is expected to return multiple cardinality that returns null is considered to be equivalent to an empty list